-- appointment, suspension and dismissal of members of the management board, in which context it should be noted that management board members of a statutory two-tier company are appointed by the supervisory board (section 2:134 Civil Code (Netherlands), hereafter the "Civil Code"; see section 2:162 and 2:164a Civil Code for statutory two-tier companies); - b) appointment, suspension and dismissal of members of the supervisory board or non-executive board members, in which context it should be noted that the general meeting of statutory two-tier companies only has the option of cancellation of trust in the members of the supervisory board or the non-executive board members respectively (section 2:142, 2:144, 2:158 par.
-4, 2:161a, 2:164a Civil Code).
+- appointment, suspension and dismissal of members of the management board, in which context it should be noted that management board members of a statutory two-tier company are appointed by the supervisory board (section 2:134 Civil Code (Netherlands), hereafter the "Civil Code"; see section 2:162 and section 2:164a Civil Code for statutory two-tier companies); - b) appointment, suspension and dismissal of members of the supervisory board or non-executive board members, in which context it should be noted that the general meeting of statutory two-tier companies only has the option of cancellation of trust in the members of the supervisory board or the non-executive board members respectively (section 2:142 Civil Code, section 2:144 Civil Code, section 2:158 par.
+4 Civil Code, section 2:161a Civil Code, section 2:164a Civil Code).